apoorvpatne10/Restart/README.md

 # Restart

 DBMS mini-project 1st Sem.
 It's a fictious service center where users can keep track of their gadgets and miscellaneous repair requests/complaints.
 Database used is MySql.
-A quick demo of this project can be seen [here](https://restartx.herokuapp.com/center/).
 If you'd like to try it locally on your machine follow the steps below:

 ## Built With